Jeff Bezos, the founder & CEO of Amazon.com, Inc once explained Amazon.com?s philosophy:

-The theory is relatively simple.
-Invest energy into something that will not change, or unlikely to, then one will stand to reap the benefits over the long run.
+The concept is simple.
+Invest energy into something that won’t change, or unlikely to, so one can reap the benefits over the long-term.
 Yet as simple as it sounds, it is an unconventional wisdom in the modern world where short-termism pervades our society.

 Many things changed throughout the history and will continue to do so at a faster pace driven by technology, demographic, competitions and other sorts of factors.
 But one thing has remained the same: Homo Sapiens.
 Our taste for fashion or lifestyle are certainly different now compare to a hundred years ago but our brain is still wired in more or less the same way such as our ability to sense danger and the emotion of fear and greed.
 The past 400 years is nothing short of examples from Tulip Mania in 1637, Japanese Asset Price bubble in the 1980s to Dot-Com bubble in late 90s and Real Estate bubbles across multiple countries in late 2000s.
 While each different in breadth and magnitude, they are all driven by the irrationality of greed, overconfidence, fear, and pessimism.
 The madness of market and human fallibility are what is true in investing over the long term.

-When Jeff Bezos refers the word ‘energy’, what does he implies?
+When Jeff Bezos refers the word ?energy?, what does he implies?
 Energy is a kind of resources.
 What kind of resources?
 Capital, money perhaps.
 That would be partly true.
-He is actually referring to time, the most important resources as our time is finite.
+He is actually referring to time.
+Time is the most important resources because our time is finite.
 Whereas fortune comes and go; time only flows in one direction.
 And if time is the most precious resources, it makes sense to invest it on things that matter.
-Coincidentally, things that matter are also things that don’t change much in the long term.
+Coincidentally, things that matter are also things that don?t change much in the long term.
 Their significance begets longevity.
-And there’s another exponential truth.
+And there?s another exponential truth.

 The 80/20 rules or Pareto principle, explains that 80% of the effects come from 20% of the causes.
 A majority of effect can be explained by a few causes.
 A few example.